nina96/parking-spots-detection/README.md

-project to detect empty parking spots on streamlit
+project to detect empty parking spots using opencv and classifier using svc.